2.2 Management plan

 Sections/sub-compartments

-Any sections/sub-compartments within the woodland should be clearly marked and labelled (for example shaded with different colours).
+Any sections/sub-compartments within the woodland can be clearly marked and labelled (for example shaded with different colours).
 The woodland might be subdivided into sections based on planting mix, spacing, establishment year or site type.
 For example, broadleaved and coniferous planted woodland should be separated and clearly labelled.
 If intimate mixtures that contain both conifers and broadleaves are present, please make this clear.

 If each section is dealt with separately in your Woodland Carbon Code Carbon Calculation Spreadsheet, then use the same names for sections/sub-compartments on the map and in your carbon calculation.
 The sections/sub-compartments may be helpful later at the monitoring and verification stage when thinking about stratifying your site.